 My mother also was a great fan of him and it was one of her last three wishes—to meet him before dying.
 And I made it possible for her before she left us in 2015.
 Meeting him once before dying is also on my wish-list.

 I think that Amitabh is not considered as a star of the millennium because of his mega-hit films or his billions of fans across globe but what I feel is that he has gone a step beyond.
 He’s become someone whom people want to meet once before dying.
 I think this is his biggest virtue, achievement and magic.

 On the philanthropy side, he’s known to keep his charitable donations a secret.
-He runs Dr. Harivansh Rai Bachchan Trust that does a lot of service in field of solar electrification, girl child education and woman empowerment.
+He runs Dr. Harivansh Rai Bachchan Trust that does a lot of service in the field of solar electrification, girl child education and woman empowerment.

-In a nutshell, he’s one of those rare humans—युगपुरुष—who comes once in a way and who has a rich heart full of love, faith and good values.
+In a nutshell, he’s one of those rare humans—युगपुरुष—who comes once in a way and who has a rich heart full of love, faith, and good values.